Jeanselme/CausalNeuralSurvivalClustering/README.md

 # Causal Neural Survival Clustering
-This repository allows to use the model and reproduce the results introduced in [Causal Neural Survival Clustering]().
+This repository allows to use the model and reproduce the results introduced in [Identifying treatment response subgroups in observational time-to-event data](https://arxiv.org/abs/2408.03463).
 This models aim to uncover subgroups of patients with different treatment effects.
 Each patient is assigned to a subgroup characterised by two neural networks modelling survival under treatment and control regimes.